What is CAFLS PLUS?

 How did CAFLS PLUS get started?

-These skills are often referred to as soft skills, as defined above, although CAFLS PLUS is much more than just those skills.
+These skills are often referred to as soft skills, as defined above, although CAFLS PLUS is much more than that.
 The program will offer exposure to industry professionals who will give students an inside look at what the job opportunities are for their chosen major.
 Seniors especially will be able to take advantage of programs on business dining etiquette, how to dress properly, resumé writing specific to their major, skills and tips for successful job interviews, experiences that will make them comfortable in professional situations, and even a personal finance program to start them on the right track.

 How much does it cost?